Hinrichsta/SP25-CYBR8950/HomeAutomation/Ecobee-Analysis.md

     - There is no physical port.
     - Thermostat can be geofenced to a small range (purpose unknown but perhaps physical theft).
 - **Storage**
-    - Ecobee stores detailed logs of all device activity and corresponding settings, which are used for flexible load management data.  [^1]
+    - Ecobee stores detailed logs of all device activity and corresponding settings, which are used for flexible load management data.  [^1] [^2]
 - **Data Requirements**
     - Varies based on use.
-When Alexa is enabled, the device can function as an Alexa speaker (covered with cameras).
+When Alexa is enabled, the device can function as an Alexa speaker/microphone (covered with cameras).
 - **Data Gathering**
-  - Devices can be Amazon Alexa enabled, which is covered in another category.
+  - Devices can be Amazon Alexa enabled, which is covered in another category but opens up a whole other realm of data collection.
-  - Proximity or presence information is collected. [^2]
+  - Proximity or presence information is collected. [^3]
   - See Flexible load management under Storage.
 This data is stored regardless, and shared unless opted out.
 - **Vulnerability Remediation**
-  -  To many CVEs to list. [^3]
+  -  To many CVEs to list. [^4]
 - **Vulnerability Transparency**
-  - EcoBee has closed their public api to future development and it was not disclosed as to why. [^4]
+  - EcoBee has closed their public api to future development and it was not disclosed as to why, but there are backdoors which is bothersome. [^5] [^1]

 ## Scoring rubric
 | Device Score-Category |  Rating | Description of Ratings |